 Motivation method #1: To create I want desire,

-• Identify what could make life better
+- Identify what could make life better

-• Focus on your happiness reactions
+- Focus on your happiness reactions

-Motivation method #2: To create I can energy,
+Motivation Method #2: Create I can energy:

-• Fix any power drains
+- Fix any power drains

 Some paths in our lives are easier than others.
 Those social, leisure, and skillful actions that bring us pleasure have auto pilot motivation.
 But what about those stretch, want more than I have visions?
-To get started and maintain progress, they’ll need willed actions.
+To get started and maintain progress, they’ll need deliberate actions.
 We’ll have to cause something to happen.
 There are two methods that get that job done.

-Motivation method #3: To create I will actions,
+Motivation method #3: Create I will actions:

-• Schedule one action now
+- Schedule one action now

-• Solve problems
+- Solve problems

 In the End…